 The UK Cladding Crisis

-The UK cladding crisis (also referred to as the Cladding Scandal) is one of the most significant ongoing social crises in the UK.
+The cladding crisis in the UK (also referred to as the Cladding Scandal) is one of the most significant ongoing social crises in the UK.
 The crisis concerns many buildings that have been clad with combustible materials.
 The scandal was brought to light following the 2017 Grenfell fire tragedy, which claimed the lives of 72 people and injured more than 70 others.

 In this post, we will explore the cladding crisis.
 We'll start with what cladding is and why it matters.
 Then we will look at the crisis itself, answering;